mrjoes/tornadio/README.rst

 Short Background
 ----------------

-There's already library which already implements Socket.IO integration using Tornado framework - `SocketTornad.IO <http://github.com/SocketTornad.IO/>`_, but it was not finished, has several known bugs and not very well structured.
+There's a library which already implements Socket.IO integration using Tornado framework - `SocketTornad.IO <http://github.com/SocketTornad.IO/>`_, but it was not finished, has several known bugs and not very well structured.